Skip to content

 Use this matrix before turning the article into a pick, draft target, waiver bid, or lineup rule.
 The first column is the player or team name, the second is the role or market, the third is the price, and the fourth is the reason it could fail.
 That last column matters most.
 Patrick Mahomes, Lamar Jackson, Joe Burrow and Derrick Henry and Chiefs, Bills, Ravens and Eagles can all look obvious in a short blurb, but a real decision needs the fail state written down before the room gets noisy.

-- Correlation: does this idea connect to vig, hold, same-game parlay and closing line value, and does that connection make the position stronger or more fragile?
+• Correlation: does this idea connect to vig, hold, same-game parlay and weather, and does that connection make the position stronger or more fragile?

 Examples worth price-shopping